redis/redis-doc/topics/acl.md

 the user, even future commands loaded via the modules system.
 However if you use the ACL rule +@readonly or any other, the modules commands are always excluded.
 This is very important because you should just trust the Redis internal command table for sanity.
-Moudles my expose dangerous things and in the case of an ACL that is just additive, that is, in the form of `+@all -...` You should be absolutely sure that you'll never include what you did not mean to.
+Modules my expose dangerous things and in the case of an ACL that is just additive, that is, in the form of `+@all -...` You should be absolutely sure that you'll never include what you did not mean to.